 What is Girder Worker?¶

 Girder Worker is a Python application for generic task execution.
 It can be run within a Celery worker to provide a distributed batch job execution platform.

-The application can run tasks in a variety of languages and environments, including Python, R, Spark, and Docker, all via a single Python or Celery broker interface.
+The application can run tasks in a variety of languages and environments, including Python, R, and Docker, all via a single Python or Celery broker interface.
 Tasks can be chained together into workflows, and these workflows can actually span multiple languages and environments seamlessly.
 Data flowing between tasks can be automatically converted into a format understandable in the target environment.
 For example, a Python object from a Python task can be automatically converted into an R object for an R task at the next stage of a pipeline.